untried-duck61/weather_android/README.md

  - [x] Fix app crash after opening several times
  - [ ] Add more information on the main page
  - [ ] Add settings page
+  - [ ] Add ability to update the app